 Breast Lift Dallas

 Over time, breasts can easily succumb to the effects of gravity, sagging and drooping with age.
-A breast lift can reverse this trend in the residents of Plano, Frisco or anywhere in Dallas, TX, with the help of board-certified plastic surgeon Charles A. Wallace, M.D.
+A breast lift, also known as mastopexy, can reverse this trend in the residents of Plano, Frisco or anywhere in Dallas, TX, with the help of board-certified plastic surgeon Charles A. Wallace, M.D.
 A breast lift can help boost your self-confidence and help you regain a youthful, rejuvenated appearance.